hanishkvc/prgs-docs-spreadsheetkvc/README.md

 	at a basic level to alert the user that things have changed after a delete and the user should adjust the affected =expressions as required by them.

+### 20200831IST1347

+Changed the text quoting char from ` to ' to avoid confusion to end users.

 THis was started on the Gowri/Ganesh festival weekend and now being updated/cleanedup in the Onam festival weekend.